 How a Heart Attack Happens

-Get a clear, simple explanation of what happens in a heart attack.
+Get a clear, simple explanation of what happens during a heart attack.

 How the Heart Works

 The heart is at the center of your circulatory system, which is a network of blood vessels that delivers blood to every part of your body.
 Blood carries oxygen and other important nutrients that all body organs need to stay healthy and to work properly.
 Your heart is a muscle, and its job is to pump blood throughout...

 Almost all foods contain sodium, or salt, naturally or as an ingredient.
 But you don't always know it's there, or how much is there.
 Here are some tips to help you find sodium.
 Know what "low sodium'' means Labels on foods often claim that the food is "low-sodium" or something similar.
 Learn what these...

 Learn why heparin is given, and see how to give a heparin shot.